Sun tour Porto – charming, crazy and unforgettable.

 6. day Braga, religious capital 23 km

-In the morning you take the train directly to Braga, the oldest city in Portugal and religious center of the country.
-Numerous evidence can be seen in the center of the city such as the oldest cathedral of Portugal, the Episcopal Palace, chapels dating from the 7th century and more richly decorated churches as well as two major sanctuaries the surrounding area.
+In the morning you take the train to Braga, the oldest city in Portugal and religious center of the country.
+Numerous evidence can be seen in the center such as the oldest cathedral of Portugal, the Episcopal Palace, chapels dating from the 7th century and more richly decorated churches as well as two major sanctuaries the surrounding area.
 Stroll through the old streets with many cafes before starting to climb the mountain by bike.
-About 100 meters difference in altitude you cope in the saddle, you reach the station of the oldest functional "water ballast train" in the world.
-This funicular dates back to 1882 and brings you, included your bicycle another 100 meters up, directly to the Sanctuary 'Bom Jesus do Monte'.
-This saves you the climb of the 600 steps with 14 chapels which the pious pilgrims do.
-Through the associated park it goes further up mountain, you have another 100 vertical meters to master in the saddle until the second pilgrimage church 'Santuario do Sameiro'.
-The wide view from to the city and surrounding area rewards for the exhausting mountain tour before the 8km wooded descent begins which takes you back to Braga.
+Look forward to the Sanctuary 'Bom Jesus do Monte'.
+Through the associated park it goes further up the mountain to the second pilgrimage church 'Santuario do Sameiro'.
+The wide view over the city and surrounding area rewards for the exhausting mountain tour before the 8km wooded descent begins which takes you back to Braga.
 From here it goes by train back to Porto.